 Are you interested in discussing more options of speakers to deal with the corona crisis?
 Do get in touch.

 Journalist Ian Johnson covered the corona crisis from Beijing, London and Singapore and in his opinion piece at the New York Times, he blamed the West for ignoring the urgent alarm signals from China.
 In October 2020 he explained in the New York Review of Books how authoritarianism was not the key reason why China did beat the coronavirus.
+In 2020 the Chinese government cancelled his journalism visa and he moved to New York, where he works as senior fellow of the Council on Foreign Relations.

 Awarded with a Pulitzer prize, Ian Johnson worked for twelve years for the Wall Street Journal as a feature writer and bureau chief.
 He is now a regular contributor to the New York Times, the New York Review of Books, the New Yorker, and National Geographic.